schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Premium Absurdity

-A crash freight mover whips a archery at a trail.
+A crash freight mover whips an archery at a trail.

 ## Fledgling Brunch